phillipsj/phillipsj/input/posts/deploying-dash-to-azure-app-service.md

 ![](/images/dash-azure/configured-web-app.png)

-Now all we need to do is click *Create* at the bottom of the screen below.
+Now, all we need to do is click *Create* at the bottom of the screen below.
 Azure will validate your selections, then start the deployment.
-You should see a deployment notification on the right hand side of your screen.
+You should see a deployment notification on the right-hand side of your screen.
 Once you get the notification that it is complete we can navigate and see if it works.

 As before, we already know the URL that was created, in this example it was [http://dash-azure.azurewebsites.net](http://dash-azure.azurewebsites.net).